Working with the Arranger

 Triggering Sections or Scenes via MIDI

-You can trigger and change Sections and Scenes using MIDI Note or MIDI Program Change messages sent from your host to the Maschine plug-in or MIDI controller.
+You can trigger and change Sections and Scenes using MIDI Note or MIDI Program Change messages sent from your DAW to the Maschine plug-in or from a MIDI controller.

 Notice